 The Royal Botanic Garden was established in 1816.
 I recommend joining an Aboriginal Heritage Walk to learn about the Cadigal people who were the original owners of this area. (every Wednesday, Friday, Saturday 10am to 11.30am).
 Alternatively you could join a free guided tour to learn more about the plants at the Gardens.
 Or maybe just enjoy your surroundings while using the free wifi!

 There's loads to do here with plenty of exhibits to explore, but one thing you absolutely should do is head to Mrs Macquarie's Chair which boasts unrivalled views of the Opera House and Harbour Bridge.

 17. Art Gallery of New South Wales

 Located in The Domain on the edge of The Royal Botanic Garden you'll find the Art Gallery of New South Wales.
 As well as finding some contemporary art there's some collections from European masters and Asian artists as well.
-The Gallery is also home to one of the largest collections of aboriginal art in Australia.
-Admission is free, although some temporary exhibits may require a fee.
+The Gallery is also home to one of the largest collections of Aboriginal art in Australia.
+Admission is free, although some temporary exhibits may require an entry fee.

 18. George Street

 George Street is the oldest street in Australia and many old buildings are still found here.
 Check out the Town Hall, St Andrews Cathedral and The Strand Arcade for a mix of architectural styles.
 Possibly the most impressive building on George Street would be...